• Skip to primary navigation

 PowerShell, built on the .NET Framework, can take advantage of .NET classes directly within your scripts.
 This article provides a comprehensive guide for IT professionals on how to leverage .NET capabilities within PowerShell.

-[Read more…] about Using PowerShell with .NETWorking with PowerShell modules
+[Read more…] about Using PowerShell with .NET

 PowerShell modules are packages that contain PowerShell functions, cmdlets, and variables.
 These components are grouped together based on functionality and can be imported into PowerShell to extend its capabilities.
 In this article, we’ll take a closer look at PowerShell modules, why they’re essential, and how to work with them.